Scientists Are 'Spying On Whales' To Learn How They Eat, Talk And ... Walked?

 On common environmental threats to whales

-The oceans have gotten to be a lot noisier places and this is a big issue for whales whose habitats that they want to feed in overlap directly with the places where our cargo ships and cruise ships most frequently go.
+The oceans have gotten to be a lot noisier places, and this is a big issue for whales whose habitats that they want to feed in overlap directly with the places where our cargo ships and cruise ships most frequently go.

 And I'm thinking about places like Boston Harbor or port of Los Angeles.
-Those are two prime spots where there's a lot of shipping activity, big ships moving out frequently and it is right next to prime habitats for very large baleen whales and so ship strike is a big concern.
+Those are two prime spots where there's a lot of shipping activity, big ships moving out frequently, and it is right next to prime habitats for very large baleen whales and so ship strike is a big concern.

 Whales, even the largest ones, can't move quickly enough to get out of the way of these ships, which move much faster and are much, much larger.
 So, unfortunately a lot of whales are victims of ship strike, which is just incredible trauma.

 Another feature is ... the noise, the churning in those engines, makes those environments much noisier.
-And if you're a whale a lot of your livelihood depends on acoustics being able to hear and also being able to make sounds, so there's good evidence that in these busy ports, whales are having to sing and communicate louder and at different frequencies just to get over the noise.
+And if you're a whale, a lot of your livelihood depends on acoustics being able to hear and also being able to make sounds, so there's good evidence that in these busy ports, whales are having to sing and communicate louder and at different frequencies just to get over the noise.

 Lauren Krenzel and Thea Chaloner produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Rhitu Chatterjee adapted it for the Web.